 A Git-based CMS leverages a decentralized Git repository and works with files stored in the repository for managing content.
-It pushes changes first to the repository, which in various manners eventually triggers changes on the website or app.
-The CMS interacts directly with the Git repo and provides several advantages:
+It pushes changes first to the repository, which, in various manners, eventually triggers changes on the website or app.

-Even newer, headless CMS platforms usually rely on centralized databases that limit how content gets stored and ultimately delivered.
-They also aren’t aligned with the modern workflow standards offered by Git and CI/CD processes.
+Even newer, headless CMS platforms usually rely on centralized databases, limiting how content gets stored and delivered.
+They also aren’t aligned with the modern workflow standards of Git and CI/CD processes.

 Git-based CMSs can use multi-object versioning to allow specific content tracking, providing a clear line of sight across all content assets.
 This enables previews, better content workflow management, and the ability to easily move content between environments and integrate it with other third-party systems like eCommerce, marketing automation, and more.